Gremagol/EneCMDList/Commands List.md

 `.quotedel` `.qdel` | Deletes a quote with the specified ID.
 You have to be either server Administrator or the creator of the quote to delete it.  | `.qdel 123456`
 `.delallq` `.daq` | Deletes all quotes on a specified keyword. **Requires Administrator server permission.** | `.delallq kek` `.remind` | Sends a message to you or a channel after certain amount of time.
 First argument is `me`/`here`/'channelname'.
 Second argument is time in a descending order (mo>w>d>h>m) example: 1w5d3h10m.
 Third argument is a (multiword) message.  | `.remind me 1d5h Do something` or `.remind #general 1m Start now!`
 `.remindtemplate` | Sets message for when the remind is triggered.
-Available placeholders are `%user%` - user who ran the command, `%message%` - Message specified in the remind, `%target%` - target channel of the remind. **Bot owner only** | `.remindtemplate %user%, do %message%!`
+Available placeholders are `%user%` - user who ran the command, `%message%` - Message specified in the remind, `%target%` - target channel of the remind. **Gremagol Only** | `.remindtemplate %user%, do %message%!`
 `.repeatinvoke` `.repinv` | Immediately shows the repeat message on a certain index and restarts its timer. **Requires ManageMessages server permission.** | `.repinv 1`
 `.repeatremove` `.reprm` | Removes a repeating message on a specified index.
 Use `.repeatlist` to see indexes. **Requires ManageMessages server permission.** | `.reprm 2`
 `.repeat` | Repeat a message every `X` minutes in the current channel.
 You can instead specify time of day for the message to be repeated at daily (make sure you've set your server's timezone).
 You can have up to 5 repeating messages on the server in total. **Requires ManageMessages server permission.** | `.repeat 5 Hello there` or `.repeat 17:30 tea time`